 Did you know?

-On a $300,000 home loan with tailored home loan repayments, a home owner could save around $156,000 in interest and pay their home loan off in 19 years instead of 30.
+On a $300,000 home loan with tailored home loan repayments, a home owner could save more than $140,000 in interest and pay off their home loan at least 11 years sooner, instead of 30.

 How much you could save

 The table and graph below shows how tailored repayments could make it possible to be debt-free years faster by accepting the annual increase in repayments.
 The numbers are indicative only.

 |Standard home loan repayments2||Tailored loan repayments|

 |Interest rate||6% p.a.||6% p.a.|

 We've had to make some assumptions to show you the potential savings.

 This table provides illustrative savings of a BNZ home loan with tailored repayments compared to a standard table home loan with the same principal amount, interest rate and repayment frequency and assuming the following.

 1. Your tailored repayment amount is as shown above for the first year and you accept the optional annual increases to your repayment amount.